 Not Our Favorite Stainless Steel Cookware

 This category of stainless steel cookware is not our favorite.
-There are several possibilities that brought a cookware set into this category.
+There are several possibilities that could have brought a cookware set into this category.
 It may have some type of “non-stick” coating on either one nonstick skillet or the entire set.
 Problematic coatings & materials used can be made of PFAS “forever chemicals,” nano titanium (referred to as “titanium-infused”), or silica.
-(Again, because we were not able to confirm with the two most popular steel mills in the US if nano titanium is used in specialty stainless steel like stainless steel 439, we are being precautionary and recommending you avoid it in general.)
+(Again, because we were not able to confirm with the two most popular steel mills in the US if nano titanium is used in specialty stainless steel like stainless steel 439, we are being precautionary and recommending you avoid it in general until we get to the bottom of this mystery.)
 This category can also contain cookware that has an aluminum bottom layer without added layers of stainless steel for protection OR they may also not be disclosing what type of stainless steel they are using or how many plys (or layers) they contain.
 In short, we are not confident about the quality of these products either because of the coatings they are using, a lack of transparency on the materials used, or because it has an aluminum bottom.
 If anything changes on these brands or if any of these brands become more transparent in describing their materials, we will update this list.

 - Amazon Commercial Tri-Ply Stainless Steel Fry Pan, 12 Inch